-- Of Hauntings and Hunting (For Once & Evermore, #1): written 2002-2003, the book is too long.
+- Of Hauntings and Hunting (For Once & Evermore, #1): written long ago, the book is too long.
 Will be fixed at some point, with #2 then written and both published.
 Set on Llurien.

-- The Dragon Gate (Never Quest Series, #1): written in 2006, will be revisited in 2017 and published, with books 2-4 planned, written, and published after
+- The Dragon Gate (Never Quest Series, #1): written long ago, will be revisited and published, with books 2-4 following.

 - There are also three novels published under another name and genre.
-These were written in 2014-2015 and published shortly after.
+These were published in 2014-2015.

 - Novellas: 1

 - The Insultalon: published in 2009

 - The Tales of Llurien stories: 11 of the intended 28 are written